casey-chow/cougar-2015/README.md

 **Prefix for Archive breadcrumbs**: `Archives`
 **Prefix for Search Page breadcrumbs**: `Search`

-Slider Usage
+Galleries
 ------------

+There are two types of galleries in this theme: the mosaic and the slider.

+The mosaic is based off of Jetpack's mosaic functionality and thus requires Jetpack, or preferably Slim Jetpack.
+Simply use the `[gallery]` shortcode as always for this.
+This gallery is recommended for a large amount of photos

-Simply use the shortcode `[cougar-gallery]`.
-The attributes are as follows:
+The slider gallery uses a carousel instead to display photos.
+Simple use the shortcode `[cougar-gallery]`.
+The attributes for the shortcode are as follows:

 `script`: the script to use (currently only [Nivo Slider][nivo], but you never know)
 `ids`: a list of image attachment ids (this allows you to use Wordpress's build in gallery selector and then just rename the shortcode)